Limnoria/Limnoria-doc/develop/plugin_tutorial.rst

 * ``__contributors__`` is a dictionary mapping :class:`supybot.Author`
   instances to lists of things they contributed.
 See e.g. `in the Plugin plugin
   <https://github.com/progval/Limnoria/blob/master/plugins/Plugin/__init__.py#L42-L49>`_.
-  For now we have no contributors, so we'll leave it blank.
+  This is most useful if a plugin has had multiple authors / contributors in its history.

 * ``__url__`` references the download URL for the plugin.
 Since this is just an example, we'll leave this blank.

-The rest of :file:`__init__.py` shouldn't be touched unless you are using third-party modules in your plugin.
-If you are, then you need to add additional import statements and ``reload`` calls to all those modules, so that they get reloaded with the rest of the plugin::
+The rest of :file:`__init__.py` can be left alone unless you are using third-party modules in your plugin.
+If you are, you may wish to add additional import statements and ``reload`` calls to those modules, so that they get reloaded with the rest of the plugin::

     from . import config